 Fissure sealants of teeth, which are made of colorless plastic or color of teeth, are thin layers of coating used to prevent children’s back teeth from tooth decay.
-They are set on chewing surface of the teeth.
+They are set on the chewing surface of the teeth.

-The process also called sealing or groove and pit covering and it is pain-free without desensitizing the teeth.
-This process will be of great benefits to your child if they have the necessary conditions.
+The process is called sealing or groove and pit covering, and it is pain-free without desensitizing the teeth.
+This process will be of great benefit to your child if they have the necessary conditions.

 Sealants, who is it for?

 Not all children need fissure sealants.
-Not only this, not all the types of teeth need that.
+Not only this, not all types of teeth need that.
 If your child has one of the following conditions, better to go for sealing the teeth:

 - There are deep grooves on the chewing surface of the molar teeth

 - Teeth are at risk of tooth decay

 - They are unable to do things themselves in keeping the hygiene of their teeth or they are of exception, like Down syndrome, hyperactivity, and attention-seeking disorders

-Dental sealants or fissure sealant can be used for both milk (baby) and permanent teeth.
+Dental sealants or fissure sealants can be used for both milk (baby) and permanent teeth.
 Mostly it is applied to permanent teeth and it is just used with molar teeth.

 If your child’s molar teeth have grown and they have one of the above-mentioned conditions, try to apply fissure sealant to their teeth.

-Remember this tip that the first primary molar teeth appear when the child is 6 years old and the second ones around 12.
+Remember that the first primary molar teeth appear when the child is 6 years old and the second ones around 12.
 Before tooth decay begins, do it for your loved ones.

-How fissure sealant are applied to the children’s’ teeth?
+How fissure sealants are applied to the children’s teeth?

 - The dentist first cleans the teeth.
-If there is any plaque, scaling teeth is done to remove any plaque or residue on teeth.
+If there is any plaque, scaling teeth is done to remove any plaque or residue on the teeth.
 Checking for any sign of tooth decay will be the next task.

 - After locating the decayed parts or later possibilities of decay, the teeth are dried.